EricGhildyal/CS1653CryptoProject/README.md

-# phase2-init
+# CS1653CryptoProject
-Starter code for project phase 2
+Code for the CS1632 semester project at the University of Pittsburgh.

+Warning: Code isn't very clean or polished.